futurewei-cloud/alioth-app/README.md

 sudo snap install --edge --classic just
 ```

-If you are using ARM-based system, we can install just with prebuild release with the command below:
+If you are using ARM-based system, we can install `just` with prebuild release using the command below:

 ```bash
 curl --proto '=https' --tlsv1.3 -sSf https://just.systems/install.sh | sudo bash -s -- --to /usr/local/bin